mtl2034/rs-benchmark/README.md

 To get started with Azure benchmarking, first obtain credentials from https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python#copy-your-credentials-from-the-azure-portal.
 Access key is your account name.
 The Host URL is in the form of `https://ACCOUNT_NAME.blob.core.windows.net`.

 #### Google Cloud Storage
-Authentication at the instance level, so you must run the test from a Google cloud instance, which has been authorized to access the storage.
+Authentication hapens at instance level, so you must run the test from a Google cloud instance, which has been authorized to access the storage.
 Alternatively, you can use the S3 compatibility layer, with the `s3v4` protocol.

 #### Caveats on multipart
 Multipart tests are enabled only for `s3v4` protocol.
 Azure has a chunk size limit of 128MB, while Google Cloud Platform has a limit of 32 chunks per multipart upload.
 These limits make an apple-to-apple comparison difficult, therefore the `-multipart-concurrency` parameter is automatically disabled when used in combination with `-protocol azure` and `gcp`.